 Soccer didn’t make me who I am.
 I brought who I am to soccer, and I get to bring who I am wherever I go.
 So do you.

 Abby Wambach lessons

-In April 2016, she found herself behind bars after being arrested for driving under the influence of drug substances.
+In April 2016, she was behind bars after being arrested for driving under the influence of drug substances.

 Where does Abby Wambach live?

 Abby Wambach currently lives in Naples, Florida, with her wife Glennon, their three children, and a French bulldog.
 The couple’s teenagers are: Chase, 18, Tish, 15, and Amma, 13